Homestead Survival: How To Master Plan Your Own Safe Haven

 Buy a month’s worth of long-shelf-life food and some seeds.

-If you’re nowhere near ready, then you need to think both short-term and long-term.
+If you’re nowhere near ready, you must think both short-term and long-term.

 Start Small and Build From There